 Dr. Nathan B. Herz

-Before coming to Presbyterian College, he was serving as the OTD Online Program Director for South University.
-Prior to working at South University he was the Founding Director and Professor at the Murphy Deming College of Health Sciences Entry Level OTD program in which he created an inter-professional curriculum with both Physical Therapy and the Physician’s Assistant programs which has been recognized as an innovative entry-level program.
+Before coming to PC, Herz served as the OTD Online Program Director for South University.
+Prior to South University, he was the Founding Director and Professor at the Murphy Deming College of Health Sciences Entry-level OTD program.
+There, he created an inter-professional curriculum with both Physical Therapy and the Physician’s Assistant programs which has been recognized as an innovative entry-level program.

-Clinically, he has extensive experience in orthopedic and industrial injuries as well as a specialty in degenerative neurological diseases and continues his research career at Augusta University as an Adjunct Associate Professor in the Department of Neurology in both Movement Disorders and memory care.
+Clinically, Herz has extensive experience in orthopedic and industrial injuries as well as a specialty in degenerative neurological diseases.
+He continues his research career at Augusta University as an adjunct associate professor in the Department of Neurology in both movement disorders and memory care.
 He has served as the clinical occupational therapist in the Augusta University Centers for Excellence for both Movement Disorders and ALS clinics.

 He has been a reviewer for the American Association for the Advancement of Science for the state of Washington Life Sciences Discovery Fund and also the state of Maine, Maine Development Loan Competition, both related to technology and rehabilitation.
 Currently, he serves the profession as an ACOTE Accreditation Evaluator.

-Herz has been involved with Parkinson’s Disease and the support groups since he came to Augusta University in 2004.
+Herz has been involved with Parkinson’s Disease and the support groups since he arrived at Augusta University in 2004.
 Prior to returning to South Carolina, he was speaking throughout the state of Virginia as well as facilitating the Fishersville Parkinson’s Support Group and having many speaking engagements at local and regional symposia.